Daniel-Abrecht/protocolloadfallbackhandler/README.md

 The script should be embedded, and all protocol handlers registered, before they are needed anywhere.
 You can set all Globals that are listed above with a default value before embedding it to override their default value.

+# Current protocol handler implementations

+ * https://github.com/Daniel-Abrecht/magnet-protocolhandler - Use WebTorent magnet URIs like any other URL.

 # Using this library with webpack